Find more staff

 Emma Bird is a Senior Lecturer in Public Health at UWE Bristol.
 Emma's background is in psychology, obtaining BSc Psychology (with Honours) from the University of Liverpool in 2008 and MSc Health Psychology (with Distinction) from UWE Bristol in 2010.
 She completed her doctoral studies in 2020, which focused on physical activity intervention development, evaluation, and implementation in community settings.

-· Contributes to teaching and learning on numerous undergraduate and postgraduate programmes across the university, including MSc Public Health and BSc Public Health Practitioner Degree Apprenticeship.
-Emma previously led modules Health Promotion (2014-20), Principles of Evidence Based Public Health (2013-20) and Dissertation in Public Health (2021-24).
+Emma is a Fellow of the Higher Education Academy (HEA), and has more than 15 years' experience of teaching at UWE Bristol.
+She contributes to teaching and learning on numerous undergraduate and postgraduate programmes across the university, including MSc Public Health and BSc Public Health Practitioner Degree Apprenticeship.
+Emma previously led modules Health Promotion, Principles of Evidence Based Public Health, and Dissertation in Public Health.
+She currently acts as ‘Critical Friend’ on the Postgraduate Certificate Learning and Teaching in Higher Education (PGCert LTHE), which involves mentoring and supporting junior teaching staff.

 Publications